The Snow Queen

 The reindeer said, “Is it some magic that will give Gerda the power of ten men?”

 “The power of ten men!” said the Lapland woman, in a huff.
 “That would be of very little use."
 She turned to Gerda.
-“There is no magic power anyone can do for you that you cannot do for yourself.
+“There is no magic anyone can do for you that you cannot do for yourself.
 Your friend Kai got some bad glass in his eye.
-That is why the Snow Queen took him.
+That's why the Snow Queen took him.
 By now, she has probably kissed him twice.
 That gives her full power over him.”

-"Surely something can be done!" cried Gerda.
+"Full power!" cried Gerda, alarmed.
+"Surely something can be done!"

-“Surely something can be done!” cried Gerda.
+"Full power!" cried Gerda, alarmed.
+“Surely something can be done!”

-And so Gerda mounted the reindeer, and off they went.
+So Gerda mounted the reindeer, and off they went.

-The Palace of the Snow Queen
+Chapter 6: The Palace of the Snow Queen

 “Oh, no!” said Gerda after the cabin was no longer in sight.
 “I left my fur boots behind!”
 But there was no time to go back.
 So on they went.